Winzererstraße

 The Winzererstraße is a two-kilometer-long street in the Munich districts of Maxvorstadt and Schwabing.

 Description

 The Winzererstraße starts at the Hessstraße at the Massmannspark and runs almost parallel to Schleissheimer Straße, the road ends today in the North, after crossing the Ackermannstraße, southeast of the Olympiaberg.

 There are 11 architectural monuments, such as, the barracks building of the Prinz-Leopold-Barracks or the Obelisk in the triangle Winzererstraße / Lothstraße / Georgenstraße.

-The Bavarian Ministry of Labor, Social Affairs, Family and Integration is located on Winzererstraße 9, the Munich Wood Research (TU München) is located on Winzererstraße 45, the Munich Department of Finance is located at Winzererstraße 47a, the City Archive is located at Winzererstraße 68, an outside office of the Federal Office of Freight Transport can be found in house number 52, and the Higher Labor Court and the Munich Labor Court are located at Winzererstraße 106.
+The Bavarian Ministry of Labor, Social Affairs, Family and Integration is located on Winzererstraße 9, the Munich Wood Research (Technical University of Munich) is located on Winzererstraße 45, the Munich Department of Finance is located at Winzererstraße 47a, the City Archive is located at Winzererstraße 68, an outside office of the Federal Office of Freight Transport can be found in house number 52, and the Higher Labor Court and the Munich Labor Court are located at Winzererstraße 106.